Expand To Show Full Article

 coworkers shunning another coworker

 Now, how do you say be patient in Italian when you want to be polite?
-Keep on reading to find out!
+Read on to find out!

 Polite: Sia paziente!